lwojcik/blizzapi-docs/docs/docs/install.md

 ## Manual build

-[BlizzAPI is available on GitHub](https://github.com/lukemnet/blizzapi) and it can be built from the source code.
+[BlizzAPI is available on GitHub](https://github.com/lukemnet/blizzapi) and it can be built from source code.

 ``` bash
 git clone https://github.com/lukemnet/blizzapi.git